aumcode/nfx-demos/README.md

 NFX.Wave Demos
 </h4>

-You can find <a href="https://github.com/aumcode/nfx/tree/master/Source/NFX.Wave">NFX.Wave</a> demo projects in \Wave solution folder.
+<a href="https://github.com/aumcode/nfx/tree/master/Source/NFX.Wave">NFX.Wave</a> technology allows to develop Web applications.
+It contains a fast web server with handy view engine, classic MVC and no MVC pattern implementation, flexible templatization engine, requests filtering and handling, security and many other features.
+You can find <a href="https://github.com/aumcode/nfx/tree/master/Source/NFX.Wave">NFX.Wave</a> demo projects in <b>\Wave</b> solution folder.

 <a href="https://github.com/aumcode/nfx-demos/tree/master/Wave/Wave.HelloWorld">Wave.HelloWorld</a> - the simplest <b>NFX.Wave</b> application that outputs "Hello WAVE!" message to your browser.
 MVC approach is used.